gsdndeer/AutoTrading/README.md

 # AutoTrading

-In this project, I used a series of previous stock prices to decide my future actions and maximized maximize profits.
+In this project, I used a series of previous stock prices to decide my future actions and maximize profits.

 ## Usage